 This homemade trap is made from apple cider vinegar and dishwashing liquid.
 The vinegar lures the flies in and the dishwashing liquid keeps them from getting back out.

 - Pour about one inch of apple cider vinegar or balsamic vinegar into a glass jar or dish.

-- Add a couple of drops of dish washing liquid in and stir it to dissolve.
+- Add a couple of drops of liquid dish soap to the bowl of vinegar and stir it to dissolve.

 - Put the glass in an area that attracts flies and leave it overnight.
-Flies will be attracted to the vinegar and climb in, only to get caught by the dish washing liquid.
+Flies will be attracted to the vinegar and climb in, only to get caught by the liquid dish soap.

-- Punch holes in the lid or cellophane.
+- Punch very small holes in the lid or cellophane.

 Troubleshooting your fly traps